 1. Application form for change in passport (in German only)

-2. Original Alien Registration Card (Green Card) or valid visa
+2. Original and copy Alien Registration Card (Green Card) or valid visa

 Please note the following regulations: